Blekingegade Gang: Escape and the killing

-1989 to 1995 Arrest and Punishment
+1989 to 1995

 On April 13, 1989, the police arrested Peter Døllner, Torkil Lauesen, Jan Weimann, Niels Jørgensen and Niels Jørgensen's ex-wife.
 However, a search of their homes and workplaces did not provide any useful evidence except for some identical sets of keys.
 The police realised the keys were for the gang's secret hideout, but did not know the address.
 Between April 13 and May 2, 1989, Carsten Nielsen became scared and slightly paranoid due to the arrests, realizing he was next.
 However he managed to remove or destroy some of the evidence from the hideout in Blekinge Street, while staying with friends and family, constantly on the move.

 On May 2, 1989, Carsten Nielsen accidentally drove his car, which was rented in his brother's name, into a lamppost.
 He was disfigured and blinded by the crash and was picked up by traffic police, who sent him to hospital and searched the car.
 Amongst the items in the car was a utility bill for the hideout in Blekinge Street.
 Carsten Nielsen was arrested in his hospital bed.
 Later that day, the police searched the hideout in Blekinge Street and discovered plenty of evidence awaiting destruction as well as a massive cache of weaponry not yet shipped to the PFLP.
 The sensational find of so much weaponry in a residential building prompted the press to give the gang its nickname "The Blekinge Street Gang".

 The trial lasted from September 3, 1990, to May 2, 1991, before a verdict was reached.
 Due to the statute of limitations, all crimes before ca. 1980 and some later crimes were not included in the charges.
 Due to the inability to prove which gang member pulled the trigger or at least proving that the gang had planned to use deadly force, no person was convicted for the death of the young police officer, and this part of the case remained open.
 Some of the specific charges resulted in "not guilty" verdicts.
 On November 8, 1991, the sentences were confirmed by the supreme court on appeal.
 Marc Rudin was separately convicted for his role in the last robbery in October 1993.
 On December 13, 1995, the remaining gang members still in prison were released on parole (good behavior + 2/3 of the sentence served).
 Marc Rudin was released from prison in February 1997.